testflows/TestFlows-Snapshots/README.md

 In this case:

-- The dynamic numeric portion (e.g., timestamps) is removed from both the snapshot and actual value using `re.sub`.
+- The dynamic numeric portion (e.g., timestamps) is removed from both the snapshot and actual value using `resub`.
 - The remaining static portions are compared for equality.

 #### Regex Match for Comparison